 Students are required to complete twenty-eight units of interrelated work, of which at least twenty units must be upper division.
 See your college or department for further information.

 The Individual Studies major allows students to pursue a coherent course of study not formally offered at UC San Diego.
 To apply for the major, students must have a 3.25 grade point average and apply by the beginning of the junior year.
 A written proposal with supporting documentation from a ladder-ranked faculty adviser, a list of prerequisite courses, and a proposed curriculum plan are required.
 Students pursuing this major must be goal oriented and self-directed.
-Please contact the Marshall College academic advising office.
+Please contact the Marshall College Academic Advising.

 Students may participate in the Partners-at-Learning Program (PAL) by taking specified Education Studies (EDS) courses that train and place them as tutors and mentors in local elementary and high schools, as well as the on-campus Preuss School, Gompers Preparatory Academy, and Lincoln High School in Southeast San Diego.
 Participation in the PAL Program can be counted toward satisfying the Public Service option at Marshall College.
 This campuswide program is open to all students in good standing and at the junior level.
 (See EDS in the department listing—specifically EDS 130, 131, 134, 136, 137, 138, and each taken with the corequisite EDS 139.)

 The film studies minor provides students an exciting opportunity to examine the many facets of American and international cinema.
 Students interested in exploring cinema as a multidimensional art medium will engage in the analysis of cinematic works of various forms.
 Study of film genres, history, theories, directors, and cultural perspectives allows students to gain a robust understanding of cinema as a historical and contemporary means of expression.
-Please visit the website: Film Studies Minor.
+Please visit the website https://marshall.ucsd.edu/academics/majors-and-minors/film-studies-minor/index.html.

 The purpose of the program is to provide a unique opportunity for students to live and study at important institutions of higher learning that are significantly different from the social and educational environment typical of California state colleges and universities.
-Similarly, the exchange students coming to UC San Diego from Morehouse and Spelman will have an opportunity to experience an exciting and very different educational environment.
-See the program coordinator in the Marshall College academic advising office for additional information or visit the website at http://marshall.ucsd.edu/programs/exchange-programs.html.
+Similarly, the exchange students coming to UC San Diego from Morehouse, Spelman, and Xavier will have an opportunity to experience an exciting and very different educational environment.
+See the program coordinator in the Marshall College academic advising office for additional information or visit the website at https://marshall.ucsd.edu/programs/exchange-program.html.

 Complementary to its strong academic programs, Marshall College is proud of its emphasis on the student as citizen.
 The Student Leadership Program is especially designed to encourage active involvement in the governance of the college and participation in community and public service programs.
 University life outside of the classroom and laboratory is a vital part of each student’s undergraduate experience.
 The college offers a wide variety of opportunities for students to shape the nature and character of student life.
 This active participation allows students to develop self-confidence and strong interpersonal, organizational, and leadership skills.
 The friendly and outgoing manner of Marshall College students contributes to a sense of community and mutual respect.
 This spirit of cooperation is a college hallmark.